joshbegley/nyt-latest/README.md

 `Newly released documents about the 2019 crash revealed that the pilot failed to completely remove ice from the wings before takeoff, and that the plane was overloaded with passengers.`\
 https://nytimes.com/2022/05/09/us/south-dakota-plane-crash-ntsb-report.html?searchResultPosition=1

-**Rikers Officer Failed to Aid Detainee Who Died, Report Finds**\
+**Rikers Officers Lagged in Helping 3 Detainees Who Died, Report Finds**\
-`In three cases, fellow inmates struggled to help when jail officers did not, according to the Board of Correction, which expressed “extreme” concern in its report.`\
+`In each case, fellow inmates struggled to help when jail officers did not, according to the Board of Correction, which expressed “extreme” concern in its report.`\
 https://nytimes.com/2022/05/09/nyregion/rikers-deaths-officers.html?searchResultPosition=2

 **Susan Rice, a White House adviser, tests positive for the coronavirus.**\